 (b) Under-excitation limiters shall be provided and coordinated with loss-of-field protection to eliminate unnecessary generating unit disconnection as a result of operator error or equipment malfunction.

-(4) Generation Resources shall have protective relaying necessary to protect its equipment from abnormal conditions as well as to be consistent with protective relaying criteria described in Section 6.2.6.3.4, Generator Protection and Relay Requirements.
+(4) Generation Resources and ESRs shall have protective relaying necessary to protect its equipment from abnormal conditions as well as to be consistent with protective relaying criteria described in Section 6.2.6.3.4, Generator Protection and Relay Requirements.

-(5) The voltage ride-through requirements do not apply to faults that occur between the generator terminals and the transmission voltage side of the Main Power Transformer (MPT), or when clearing the fault effectively disconnects the Generation Resources from the ERCOT System.
+(5) The voltage ride-through requirements do not apply to faults that occur between the generator terminals and the transmission voltage side of the Main Power Transformer (MPT), or when clearing the fault effectively disconnects the Generation Resource from the ERCOT System.

+(6) A Generation Resource or ESR may be tripped Off-Line or curtailed after the fault clearing period if this action is part of an approved Remedial Action Scheme (RAS).

+(7) Each Generation Resource and ESR shall provide technical documentation of voltage ride-through capability to ERCOT upon request.(8) These Operating Guides shall not affect the Resource Entity’s responsibility to protect Generation Resources from damaging operating conditions.
+The Resource Entity for a Generation Resource unable to remain reliably connected to the ERCOT System as set forth in paragraph (1) above, shall provide to ERCOT the reason(s) for that inability, including study results or manufacturer advice.
+The limitation description shall include the Generation Resource’s voltage ride-through capability.